US intelligence shows China increasing equipment sales to Russia to support Ukraine war effort - ExBulletin

 Beijing is also working with Russia to improve its satellites and other space capabilities for use in Ukraine, a development that officials say could, in the long term, increase the threat Russia poses across Europe.
 The officials, citing downgraded intelligence findings, said the United States also determined that China was providing footage to Russia for its war against Ukraine.

-Officials discussed the findings as Secretary of State Antony Blinken is expected to travel to China this month for interviews.
-Blinken is due to travel to next week's Group of Seven foreign ministers meeting in Capri, Italy, where he is expected to raise concerns about China's growing indirect support for Russia as Moscow reorganizes its army and seeks to consolidate its recent gains in Ukraine.
+The officials discussed the findings as Secretary of State Antony Blinken is expected to travel to China this month for talks.
+Blinken is expected to travel next week to the Group of Seven foreign ministers meeting in Capri, Italy, where he is expected to raise concerns about China's growing indirect support for Russia as Moscow reorganizes its army and seeks to consolidate recent gains in Ukraine.

-President Joe Biden has already expressed his concerns directly with Chinese President Xi Jinping over Beijing's indirect support for Russia's war effort.
+President Joe Biden has already raised concerns directly with Chinese President Xi Jinping about Beijing's indirect support for Russia's war effort.

-Although China has not provided direct, lethal military support to Russia, it has supported it diplomatically by accusing the West of provoking Russian President Vladimir Putin's decision to start the war and stopped short of calling it an invasion out of deference to the Kremlin.

-Normal trade between China and Russia should not be hindered or restricted,” said Liu Pengyu, spokesperson for the Chinese Embassy in Washington.
+Normal trade between China and Russia should not be disrupted or restricted, said Liu Pengyu, a spokesperson for the Chinese Embassy in Washington.
 We urge the US side to refrain from smearing and scapegoating the normal relations between China and Russia.

-XI met Tuesday in Beijing with the Russian Foreign Minister Sergey Lavrovwho praised Xi's leadership.

 Russia's growing economic and diplomatic isolation has made it increasingly dependent on China, its former rival for leadership of the communist bloc during the Cold War.